justyn04314/Lab-Crud-API/readme.md

 In this Activity, I learned how to make a CRUD API using Express.js and MySQL.
 The biggest challenge I faced was that XAMPP would not run properly.
 When I changed the ports, MySQL worked but phpMyAdmin would not open.
 I kept trying until I found a way to fix it so both could run.
 I also had some errors in Postman when testing, like duplicate emails or missing fields, but I realized these were expected because of the validation in the code.
-From this activity, I learned how CRUD works with HTTP methods, how to organize code with routes and controllers, and how to test APIs in Postman.
+From this activity, I learned how CRUD works, how to organize code with routes and controllers, and how to test APIs in Postman.